 ICBA supports a government guaranty on GSE-issued mortgage-backed securities (MBS) as catastrophic loss protection that is fully and explicitly priced into the guarantee fee and the loan-level price.

+As a consequence of a recent Supreme Court ruling, the FHFA Director now serves at the pleasure of the President, which could result in significant shifts in policy and supervision as Administrations change.
 Single-director governance of the FHFA should be replaced with a five-member commission to bring a diversity of views and create a system of checks and balances that would strengthen rulemaking.

 While many community banks choose to hold most of their mortgage loans in portfolio, robust secondary market access remains critical for them to support mortgage lending demand.
 This is particularly true for fixed-rate lending.
 For a community bank, it is prohibitively expensive to hedge the interest rate risk that comes with fixed-rate lending.
 Secondary market sales eliminate this risk.